-If you want to change the bad smell of your furry pal’s litter box through changing his diet, then you came to the right place.
+If you want to change the bad smell of your furry pal’s litter box by changing his diet, then you came to the right place.
 The bed food for a cat’s smelly poop is the one that’s free of irritants and easy to digest.
 Its ingredients should be species-appropriate and high-quality, with items such as organs, muscle meat, and fat derived from animal sources making up most of the food.

 What Causes Foul Smelling Stool in Cats?